pacnpal/Pac-cogs/birthday/README.md

 # Birthday Cog for Red-DiscordBot

 This cog allows you to assign a special role to users on their birthday and send them a celebratory message with cake (or pie) emojis!
-Supports both traditional prefix commands and slash commands.
+Supports both traditional prefix commands, slash commands, and context menu commands.

 ## Installation